 The Company has real estate property recorded as noncurrent asset held for sale.
-This pertains to an undeveloped land in the City of Tanauan, Province of Batangas, amounting to ₱285.5 million.
+This pertains to an undeveloped land in the City of Tanauan, Province of Batangas, amounting to \$\frac{1}{2}85.5\$ million.
 These properties are not subject to mortgage, lien and encumbrances.
+There are no plans to acquire real properties in the next twelve (12) months.